Algebraic data type: Abstract syntax

-Explanation
+Pattern matching

-What is happening is that there is a datatype which can be one of several types of things.
-Each type of thing is associated with an identifier called a constructor, which can be viewed as a kind of tag for that kind of data.
+Algebraic data types are used to represent values that can be one of several types of things.
+Each type of thing is associated with an identifier called a constructor, which can be considered a tag for that kind of data.
 Each constructor can carry with it a different type of data.

-A constructor could carry no data (e.g., "Empty" in the example above), or one piece of data (e.g., “Leaf” has one Int value), or multiple pieces of data (e.g., “Node” has two Tree values).
+For example, considering the binary Tree example shown above, a constructor could carry no data (e.g., Empty), or one piece of data (e.g., Leaf has one Int value), or multiple pieces of data (e.g., Node has one Int value and two Tree values).

-To do something with a value of this Tree algebraic data type, it is deconstructed using a process termed pattern matching.
-It involves matching the data with a series of patterns.
-The example function "depth" above pattern-matches its argument with three patterns.
+To do something with a value of this Tree algebraic data type, it is deconstructed using a process called pattern matching.
+This involves matching the data with a series of patterns.
+The example function depth above pattern-matches its argument with three patterns.
 When the function is called, it finds the first pattern that matches its argument, performs any variable bindings that are found in the pattern, and evaluates the expression corresponding to the pattern.

 Each pattern above has a form that resembles the structure of some possible value of this datatype.
 The first pattern simply matches values of the constructor Empty.
 The second pattern matches values of the constructor Leaf.
 Patterns are recursive, so then the data that is associated with that constructor is matched with the pattern "n".
-In this case, a lowercase identifier represents a pattern that matches any value, which then is bound to a variable of that name — in this case, a variable “n” is bound to the integer value stored in the data type — to be used in the expression to evaluate.
+In this case, a lowercase identifier represents a pattern that matches any value, which then is bound to a variable of that name — in this case, a variable "n" is bound to the integer value stored in the data type — to be used in the expression to evaluate.